wangchucheng/hugo-eureka-docs/en/getting-started.md

 If you want to install with Hugo Modules, just click the `Create repository from template` button after entering the information.

-If you want to install with Git Submodules, please check the `Include all branches` option after entering the information, and then click the `Create repository from template` button.
-After the repository is created, set the default branch to the `git-submodules` branch.
+If you want to install with Git Submodules, please refer to the manual installation of [Install with Git Submodules](#install-with-git-submodules).

 ## Manual Installation